 Fill it up, tie it and give it a rub:

-Place some aromatic in the chicken cavity.
+Place some aromatics in the chicken cavity.
 I love to use celery, carrots and onions, but you can use other vegetables.
 Some options are peeled garlic and fresh herbs.
-Even a lemon goes nicely with chicken, These add ins will really give your bird a wonderful, subtle flavor kick.
+Even a lemon goes nicely with chicken, These add-ins will really give your bird a wonderful, subtle flavor kick.

 With the aromatics in, let’s rub this bird up.
 I like a simple herb rub on chicken.
 Combine the following: 1 tablespoon dried crushed parsley, 1 tablespoon dried crushed rosemary, 1 tablespoon dried crushed thyme.
 Note, this recipe was written before Robyn’s rub came out.
 Now we recommend using her Sunshine State of Mind Rub on Smoked Chicken.
 Use code SUNSHINE for $1 off your next bottle!